• Skip to main content

 Drive by the Caledonian Canal in the Great Glen (Scotland) – Tips + Photos

-Cutting Scotland in half, the Caledonian Canal is a water way connecting the East and West coast from Loch Linnhe to Loch Ness over 97 kilometers (60 miles).
+Cutting Scotland in half, the Caledonian Canal is a water way connecting the Eastern and Western coast from Loch Linnhe to Loch Ness over 97 kilometers (60 miles).
 It connects a series of lochs located in the geological fault of the Great Glen.

 The canal can be enjoyed on a drive, on a cruise or by hiking the famous Great Glen Way.